blackpearlRZ/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # C Programming Fundamentals: Variables, Control Flow, and Loops

-## Summary:
-Embark on a journey into the core elements of C programming with this module.
-From grasping the intricacies of variables, arithmetic operations, and logical expressions to mastering control flow structures like "if" and "else" statements, as well as the power of loops, you'll lay a solid foundation for your C coding skills.
-By the end of this module, you'll be able to confidently manipulate variables, make decisions in your code, and create iterative processes that drive the functionality of your C programs.

 ## Learning Objectives:

 * Learn how to utilize arithmetic operators for numerical computations.